Mass Air Flow Sensor

 Because this heated filament gets dirty from time and wear, a cleaning may return the MAF to its normal operating condition.
 There are products designed to clean a dirty MAF sensor on the market, and the process usually only takes a few minutes.
 Remove the sensor, carefully spray the filament until it is clean, and re-install it.

 The OBDII Fuel Trim Monitor

 Utilize the OBDII fuel trim monitor.
-The coating results in a slightly rich air-fuel ratio at idle and low speeds and a slightly lean signal during acceleration.
+The coating produces a slightly rich air-fuel ratio at idle and low speeds and a slightly lean signal during acceleration.

 Symptoms of a dirty MAF sensor include loss of power, hesitation, stumble, and reduced gas mileage.
 A dirty MAF signals the ECM to add fuel at low speeds, resulting in a slightly positive (LTFT) Long Term Fuel Trim.
 Excessive positive LTFT (+ 10%) indicates a persistent lean fuel condition.
 The ECM will illuminate the check engine light when the fuel trim exceeds 25% in either direction.

 The Karmen Vortex airflow meter does the same thing but creates a vortex captured by a photocoupler and a mirror.
 This signal is converted to a voltage signal to be sent to and interpreted by the ECM.

 A vane type MAF sensor uses a paddle or door that moves as the air rushes through the air tube.
 This type of sensor utilizes a potentiometer (variable resistor) to send a variable or changing voltage signal to the ECM in proportion to air volume.